-A declarant, in legal use, is an individual or entity that makes a declaration.
-This could be you, if you're signing a statement of your income and assets to qualify for a loan.
-It could be a seller, who's pledging that his property is habitable and has no liens or back taxes owed.
-It could be the agent who's revealing his fees and commissions.
-It could be a title company that is promising the title to the property is free and clear.
-When associated with a planned development or condominium, a declarant is the party -- usually the developer -- that sets conditions on the sale and use of a property.
+The declarant could be you if you're signing a statement listing your income and assets to qualify for a loan.
+It could be a seller who's pledging that his property is habitable and has no liens or back taxes owed.
+It could be the real estate agent who's revealing his fees and commissions.
+It could also be a title company that is declaring the title to the property to be free and clear.
+When associated with a planned development or condominium, a declarant is the usually the developer who sets conditions on the sale and use of a property.

 Although several declarants can be involved in a real estate transaction, you never want to come across the term in any real estate dealing.
-If you do, it probably means civil litigation or other legal conflict is pending.
-During negotiations and at closing, participants are known by their actions -- buyers, sellers, agents and lenders.
-The term "declarant" only comes up when a dispute arises or when a signed statement is now subject to examination by the authorities.
+If you do, it probably means civil litigation or some other legal conflict is pending.
+During negotiations and at closing, participants are known by their actions —buyers, sellers, agents and lenders.
+The term "declarant" usually only comes up when a dispute arises or when a signed statement is subject to examination by the authorities.

-When you sign a real estate document, you'll see a dire warning in fine print, somewhere near the signature line.
-The language is specific and controlled by state or federal law and reads something like this: "I swear, under penalty of perjury, that the above statement is true and correct to the best of my knowledge."
-When you sign such a "perjury statement," you are promising that your declaration is true and have established yourself as the legal declarant.
+When you sign a real estate document you'll see a dire warning in fine print somewhere near the signature line.
+The language is specific and dictated by state or federal law.
+It reads something like this: "I swear under penalty of perjury that the above statement is true and correct to the best of my knowledge."
+Be aware that when you sign a "perjury statement," you are promising that your declaration is true and you have established yourself as the legal declarant.

-Declarants also arise when any paperwork is filed with the government.
-This could mean an application for transfer of title, the filing of property tax statements or a signed statement to an assessor.
-It is vital to read the perjury statement or other fine print near a signature line, as it may contain conditions and rules that don't appear in the body of the document.
-And even though you may be identified as a "buyer," "seller," "agent" or "representative" on a signed statement, the act of signing it makes you the legal declarant.
+The term declarant also arises when any paperwork is filed with the government.
+This could mean an application for transfer of title, filing property tax statements or a signed statement to an assessor.
+It is vitally important to read the perjury statement or other fine print near the signature line.
+It may contain conditions and rules that don't appear in the body of the document.
+And even though you may be identified as a buyer, seller, agent or representative on a signed statement, the act of signing it makes you the legal declarant.